How Depression and Anxiety Affect Memory

 Understanding Memory Systems

-Depression and anxiety primarily affect working and declarative memory, making it difficult to focus, retain information, and retrieve memories accurately.
+Depression and anxiety mainly disrupt working and declarative memory, making it harder to focus, learn new information, and recall past events accurately.

 How Depression Affects Memory

 Depression is associated with impaired concentration, slower cognitive processing, and a negative bias in memory recall.
-People with depression tend to recall negative experiences more vividly while forgetting neutral or positive ones (Gotlib & Joormann, 2010).
+People with depression tend to recall negative experiences more vividly while forgetting neutral or positive ones.

 Specific effects include: